 - Development of treatment plan, involving integration from various sources, with regular data-driven updates to the treatment plan occurring, at a minimum, every four months.

 - Direction of child or adolescent’s treatment program, including consultation/intervention utilizing behavioral management techniques; Regular meetings and consultation with child/adolescent and family and other treatment team members; Organizing and conducting Interagency Service Planning Team (ISPT) meetings, and collection of necessary materials to construct authorization request packet for (re)authorization of services.
 Determination of ongoing family support services needs, natural supports, and professional support needs.

-- Conferring/Collaborating with other assigned treatment staff (e.g. Mobile Therapist, Therapeutic Support Staff) in order to maintain continuity of treatment direction with identified treatment plan goals.
+- Conferring/Collaborating with other assigned treatment staff (e.g. Mobile Therapist, Behavioral Technician) in order to maintain continuity of treatment direction with identified treatment plan goals.

 - Tracking of client progress through organization, review, and charting of data collected by treatment team members about frequency, intensity, and duration of targeted behaviors and positive replacement behaviors.